AdaptCL: Adaptive Continual Learning for Tackling Heterogeneity in Sequential Datasets: Adaptive Continual Learning

+To address the issue of catastrophic forgetting with varying similarity datasets, we enhance the technique of parameter isolation.
+Traditional methods freeze learned parameters during both training and inference, preventing them from being updated and masking task-specific parameters.
+In contrast, our data-driven approach progressively learns from frozen parameters while utilizing all parameters during inference.
+This allows effective handling of heterogeneity in data similarity during continuous learning.
+Parameter freezing in neural networks involves preventing specific parameters from being updated during training.
+In our approach, we introduce a binary freeze mask, denoted as $M$, of the same shape as the parameters.
+This mask has a value of 1 for parameters that are allowed to be updated and 0 for frozen parameters.
+We obtain the frozen parameters, $\theta_f$, by element-wise multiplying the original parameters by this mask:

-In order to overcome the catastrophic forgetting of learned data when learning new data, we also adopt the method of parameter freezing.
-The difference is that instead of freezing parameters separately for different datasets and using different neural paths during training, we progressively learn upon the frozen parameters and make optimal reuse of the same neural path.
-At the end of each dataset training, a freeze mask $M^f$ is calculated as the union of the existing pruning mask and the freeze mask of the previous round to freeze the change of learned parameters in the next dataset training.
+During training, the gradients computed with respect to the loss function are applied only to the non-frozen parameters, updating them according to the optimization algorithm.
+The frozen parameters remain unchanged throughout the training process.
+At the end of training on each dataset, we calculate a freeze mask $M^f$, which is the result of the union between the existing pruning mask and the freeze mask from the previous round.
+This mask is used to freeze the learned parameters during the next dataset training.
+The freeze mask $M^f$ is calculated as follows:

+where $S$ is the sign function, $c_o$ is the number of output channels, $c_i$ is the number of input channels, and ${M^p}_{ij}$ is the pruning mask obtained after pruning.

-The corresponding gradient of the parameters in the penalization mask ${M^f}_{ij}$ will be set to $0$ when $W_{ij}$ needs to be frozen.
+In order to ensure that the corresponding gradient of the parameters in the freeze mask ${M^f}_{ij}$ is set to $0$ when $W_{ij}$ needs to be frozen, we use the following equation:

-Dynamic pruning is restarted when training on a new dataset.
-The pruning threshold is re-initialized, and a new dynamic sparse training is restarted.
-Meanwhile, important frozen parameters will not be updated, and dynamic pruning will only be applied to other free neural network parameters.
-We did not find it necessary to prune the Batch Normalization layer, and during the adaptive training, the batch normalization parameters (gain, bias, running means, and variances) are frozen.

-The training flow of our proposed method is shown in \ref{algorithm1}.
-Threshold parameters are initialized at the start of each new round of dataset training.
-In the process of training, threshold parameters will be calculated and updated with each step of back propagation, so as to update the pruning mask to achieve stepwise dynamic pruning.
-At the same time, the gradient descent of each step will be frozen by the current freeze mask.
-At the end of training, the freeze mask is updated again to protect the current parameters for future training.
+Here, $L(D;W,t)$ denotes the loss function on the current dataset, $L_s$ is the penalty for changes in learned parameters, $\alpha$ is the learning rate, $W^*$ and $t^*$ denotes the optimal value of the weight and threshold respectively, and $\circ$ denotes element-wise multiplication between the matrices.
+During inference, all the parameters, including the frozen ones, are used to make predictions, as the model has already learned useful representations from them.
+By applying parameter freezing, a neural network can retain knowledge from previous tasks while allowing for further learning without catastrophic forgetting.
+For a new dataset, adaptive continual learning initiates a fresh iteration while preserving important frozen parameters.
+Pruning is only applied to other free neural network parameters.